LeanneLibGriff/nine-repro/Step8CompSecurity.md

  * Find out if your email has been compromised [here](https://haveibeenpwned.com/)

 #### Encrypt your hard drive
-* Hard drive encryption convert a physical disk into an unreadable format that cannot be unlocked without the secret key or password that was used to encrypt the drive.
-This prevents unauthorized people or hackers from accessing the information.
+* Hard drive encryption converts a physical drive into an unreadable format that cannot be unlocked without the secret key or password that was used to encrypt it.
+Encryption prevents unauthorized people or hackers from accessing the information on the hard drive.
 * [Encryption](https://www.griffith.edu.au/about-griffith/cybersecurity/data-protection)
 * [Win 10 Encryption](https://www.windowscentral.com/how-use-bitlocker-encryption-windows-10)
 * [Win 7 Encryption]    (https://www.microsoft.com/en-au/download/details.aspx?id=4794) (